 Several hundred years after the Exodus, under the reign of King Solomon, Israel’s territory and wealth greatly increased.
 Foreign leaders came from all over the known world to honor Solomon and seek out his wisdom.

 As a part of Israel’s time of prosperity and peace, Solomon built many new cities in the land, and even raised a navy at sea.
-Solomon constructed the naval fleet at Ezion-Geber, which the book of 1 Kings states was on the Red Sea (or, literally, Yam Suph).
+Solomon constructed his naval fleet at Ezion-Geber, which the book of 1 Kings states was on the Red Sea (or, literally, Yam Suph).
 Chapter 9 verses 26-27 state:

 King Solomon also built a fleet of ships in Ezion-geber, which is near Eloth on the shore of the Red Sea, in the land of Edom.
 And Hiram sent his servants with the fleet, sailors who knew the sea, along with the servants of Solomon.